MathildeFogPerez/manuscript-bnab-foglierini/README.md

 4. Launch the jupyter notebooks by setting the experiment name and path: **IMPORTANT** run first the AnomalyDetection_PUB.ipynb and then the DecisionTree_RandomForest_PUB.ipynb

+5. The SuperLearner_PUB.ipynb can be run to confirm the prediction (by AD, DT and RF) of the BnAbs of the HIV+ infected donors

 The execution of the jupyter notebooks generate different figures and files:
  * creation of an 'output' folder with related files for the training and validation models for each antigenic site